Abigail Spanberger: 2022

+For her first two terms, Spanberger represented a district that stretched from the Richmond suburbs to the fringes of the Shenandoah Valley.
 After the 2020 United States redistricting cycle, Spanberger's district was radically redrawn, and no longer included her home in Henrico County.
-Despite this, Spanberger ran for reelection in the seat.
-She was seen as one of the most vulnerable incumbents of the 2022 election cycle, with pre-election polls projecting a close race with Republican nominee Yesli Vega, a law enforcement officer endorsed by Governor Glenn Youngkin and former President Donald Trump.
-In the general election, Spanberger defeated Vega with 52.3% of the vote.
+She considered not running for reelection in the new district before deciding to do so.
+Spanberger was seen as one of the most vulnerable incumbents of the 2022 election cycle, with pre-election polls projecting a close race with Republican Prince William County supervisor Yesli Vega, a law enforcement officer endorsed by Governor Glenn Youngkin and former president Donald Trump.
+Spanberger defeated Vega, 52% to 48%, the largest margin at the time in any election Spanberger had run in.